Russia says Ukraine talks progressing as onslaught continues

 There was no immediate prospect of an end to the fighting that has upended Europe’s post-Cold War security order, driven millions from their homes in Ukraine and turned large parts of the country into war zones.

-The U.N. says the number of people fleeing Ukraine amid Europe’s heaviest fighting since World War II has passed 3 million.
-The U.N.’s human rights body says 691 civilians have been killed and 1,143 injured, but acknowledges those numbers were likely an undercount.
+The U.N. refugee agency says the number of people fleeing Ukraine amid Europe’s heaviest fighting since World War II has passed 3 million.
+The U.N.’s human rights body reported Wednesday that 726 civilians have been killed and 1,174 injured but acknowledged those numbers were likely an undercount.

-Zelenskyy was preparing to make a direct appeal for more help Wednesday in a rare speech by a foreign leader to the U.S. Congress, with President Joe Biden set to announce $800 million in new military assistance to Ukraine, according to a White House official.
+The head of the International Committee of the Red Cross, Peter Maurer, arrived in Ukraine on Wednesday to try to obtain greater access for aid groups and increased protection of civilians.

-While making limited progress in gaining ground amid stiff Ukrainian resistance, Russian forces have increased their bombardment of Kyiv and other cities.
+Amid the vast humanitarian crisis caused by the war, the Red Cross has helped evacuate civilians from besieged areas and has delivered 200 tons of aid, including blankets, water and over 5,200 body bags to help “ensure the dead are treated in a dignified manner,”

 The artillery shrapnel that hit the 12-story apartment building in central Kyiv on Wednesday obliterated the top floor and ignited a fire that sent plumes of smoke over the area.
 Residents carried possessions and pets from the building as firefighters doused the flames amid a sea of rubble.
 The Kyiv emergencies agency said there were two victims, without saying if they were injured or killed.